fairlearn/fairlearn/README.md

 ## Overview of fairlearn

-The `fairlearn` package contains the following algorithms for mitigating unfairness in binary classification and regression:
+The `fairlearn` package contains the following algorithms for mitigatingunfairness in binary classification and regression:

 | algorithm | description | classification/regression | sensitive features | supported fairness definitions |
 | --- | --- | --- | --- | --- |